Find what works and do more of it!

 The workshop can be designed for different time spans.
 It can be half a day, two half days with some time in between, or one or more full days if it’s a larger change process.
 To create a dynamic experience, we shift between working in pairs, in smaller groups and in the whole group.

 What’s the result?
 The appreciative approach, where you focus on what you already do right and well, and identify and explore your own good examples, creates a positive atmosphere, pride, motivation and engagement.
-To be involved and allowed to contribute to the continuous improvement of the organization strengthens the employees and helps them grow and feel more engaged in the operations.
+To be involved and allowed to contribute to the continuous improvement of the organisation strengthens the employees and helps them grow and feel more engaged in the operations.
 The workshop usually results in a sense of pride and commitment among the participants, and lots of creative ideas for further development.
 These ideas also lead to action, and can be implemented fast since everyone is already on board.

 ” Thank you so much for the fantastic contribution you made at the CIDESCO International´s Schools & Examiners meeting.
 I was most impressed by the way you referred to scientific research, motivated the audience and mixed it all with a great sense of humor.
 I knew you would do an outstanding job and you lived up to and exceeded our expectations! “

-” I want to send a HUGE THANK YOU for your fantastic talk for us at The Body Shop!
+” I want to send a HUGE THANK YOU for your fantastic keynote for us at The Body Shop!
 YOU were very appreciated and we have started a true positive revolution in my entire district!
 We have come into a marvellous FLOW which can be noted both among the employees but also in our numbers!
 Many thanks!!!”

 District Sales Manager, The Body Shop

-” Thank you for a truly amazing talk!
+” Thank you for a truly amazing keynote!
 We have already started to implement your ideas in the organization.
 For instance, we had our best staff meeting in a long time this morning, when everyone started by sharing the positive things that happened last week.
 Your speech couldn’t have had better timing – many thanks!”

 Business Director, Gambit

-” Gunnel’s inspirational talk is one of the best I have heard.
+” Gunnel’s inspirational keynote is one of the best I have heard.
 Gunnel is down-to-earth, tasteful and personal and with lots of humour she delivers spot-on truths that landed very well in our organisation.
 In addition to giving inspiration and joyful laughter she also gave us some simple tools to apply in our everyday work life.
 We have started our positive revolution! “

 Regional Manager, LRF Konsult